Scuba Diving in Alor - Bluewater Dive Travel

 The diving map of Alor can generally be classified into 2 main areas: Kalabahi Bay for macro photography and the Pantar Strait for wide-angle.
 All the dive sites in Kalabahi Bay are muck dives in black sand.
 The bay plunges to more than two hundred meters, which tricks whales into entering several times a year.
 In the Pantar Strait, the underwater landscape changes dramatically.
 It revolves around coral cover & fish life.

 Interested in macro photography?
-Check out our top picks for the Best Macro Destinations in the World.
+Check out our top picks for the

 Travel Information